 By Rachel Phillips

-About the author: Rachel Phillips, PhD, is a learning scientist who leads research and evaluation efforts for OER Project, and also develops curriculum for their courses.
+About the author: Rachel Phillips, PhD, is a learning scientist who leads research and evaluation efforts for the OER Project, and also develops curricula for their courses.
 She is elementary certified, has taught in K–12 schools, and currently serves as an adjunct professor for graduate courses in American University's School of Education.
 Rachel was formerly Director of Research and Evaluation at Code.org, faculty at the University of Washington, and program director for National Science Foundation-funded research.
 Her work focuses on the intersections of learning sciences and equity in formal educational spaces.

 Cover image: Composite image of girls sitting on skateboards along rural road, Portland, Oregon, USA. © Image Source / Getty Images.